gjanders/SplunkVersionControl/README.md

 [SplunkVersionControlCloud github](https://github.com/gjanders/SplunkVersionControlCloud)

 ## Release Notes
+### 1.1.8
+README.md update - git repositories must be dedicated per-backup and not shared with other items as the root level / top level directory is used

 ### 1.1.7
 Increase timeout for commands to a default of 60 seconds Ensure a valid message is sent back to the user if a dynamic restore fails